What the Residence Nil Rate Band means for you

 Qualifying beneficiaries include children and grandchildren as well as their spouses or civil partners.

-So for many, the RNRB will reduce inheritance tax if the family home is left to qualifying beneficiaries .
-However, there are a number of conditions to qualify for the RNRB so some will see no benefit at all and others may need to revise their Wills in order to receive the benefit.
+For many, the RNRB will reduce inheritance tax if the family home is left to qualifying beneficiaries , but there are a number of conditions to qualify for the RNRB.
+Some may therefore see no benefit at all and others may need to revise their Wills to receive the benefit.

 Claiming the RNRB